cms-tau-pog/TauFW/Plotter/README.md

 ```
 Again, the first strings arguments are search terms or patterns to identify the samples you want to stitch together.
 The keyword argument `incl` is the search term to identify the inclusive samples (e.g. `DYJetsToLL_M-50` or `WJetsToLNu`).
+As per HTT convention, the branch variable name that indicates the number of partons ("jets") is called `NUP`.
+This variable corresponds to [`LHE_Njets` in nanoAOD](https://github.com/cms-sw/cmssw/blob/master/PhysicsTools/NanoAOD/plugins/LHETablesProducer.cc).

 To understand how the normalization is computed, look in [python/sample/utils.py](python/sample/utils.py),
 and pass `stitch` the option `verbosity=2` to printout a table.